AdaCore/spark2014/docs/lrm/source/statements.rst

 .. _tu-cbatu-loop_invariants_variants_and_entry_values-03:

-3. Loop_Invariant is just like pragma Assert with respect to syntax of its Boolean actual parameter, name resolution, legality rules and dynamic semantics, except for extra legality rules given below.
+3. Loop_Invariant is an assertion just like pragma Assert with respect to syntax of its Boolean actual parameter, name resolution, legality rules and dynamic semantics, except for extra legality rules given below.

 .. _tu-cbatu-loop_invariants_variants_and_entry_values-04:

-4. Loop_Variant has an expected actual parameter which is a specialization of an Ada expression.
+4. Loop_Variant is an assertion and has an expected actual parameter which is a specialization of an Ada expression.
 Otherwise, it has the same name resolution and legality rules as pragma Assert, except for extra legality rules given below.

 .. _tu-cbatu-loop_invariants_variants_and_entry_values-05: